wildvikings6/php-hello-world/README.md

-# php-hello-world

-# setup
-I setup on a windows machine.
-I installed git for windows.
-I am installing Ampps for windows php and mysql.

-# howto commit push in atom
+# howto commit push in atom (commit edits to repo)
 * View -> Toggle Git
 * Select stage all to stage all files saved
 * type in commit message detailing change.
 * click commit
 * click up down arrows on bottom and click push

 #Startup steps
 Open git bash in the project folder and run vagrant up.